magdalena-horowitz/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

-- First I love this idea, I think it is relevant and useful especially as you can mimic scenarios
-- With the light source not being strong enough, your acting out the interaction gave great starting point on suggestions as this is a vital feature
-- This is one of the best reports I have seen appreciate you taking the time to document everything!
-Makes for a great read
-- The programable interface of 3 lights is great for simplicity, would it be interesting to explore a design style method where the user can pick a combination
+- The light could have been stronger
+- The light could be more customizable

-- great idea! one thing to consider is seeing research on how the color of light affects mood and sleep.
+- Consider the effects of light biologically on one's mood and sleep

 ## Make it your own

 Do last week’s assignment again, but this time:

 1. It doesn’t have to (just) use light,
-2. You can use any modality (e.g., vibration, sound) to prototype the behaviors!
+3. You can use any modality (e.g., vibration, sound) to prototype the behaviors!
 Again, be creative!
-3. We will be grading with an emphasis on creativity.
+4. We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Updates for Part 2:

+### Features Added:

+   - Vibration
+    - Spotify Connection, option to add music
+    - Eyemask integration - internal light glows from within and wakes the user up with a soft vibration and natural light that's programmable

+### New Storyboard

+### New Photos

+### New Video

+### Summary/Reflection